lkmeta/Parallel-And-Distributed-Systems-Exercise-3/README.md

 ### Helpful functions

-In order to manipulate images in c, a library found on github was used that enabled image loading and storing in 1D arrays.
+In order to manipulate images in c, a library found on github was used that enabled image loading and storing in 1D arrays<sup>[1]</sup>.
 For the addition of white gaussian noise to the original image, the box-muller algorithm was used.
-There were two awgn_generator functions created, one was our own implementation, and the second one was a function found on a site[2].
+There were two awgn_generator functions created, one was our own implementation, and the second one was a function found on a site<sup>[2]</sup>.
 Since the second function seemed to provide better noisy images, we proceeded  with that implementation.

 ### NonLocal Image Algorithm